Liz Truss resigns as British Prime Minister

 Hours later, Ms Truss’s office said both remained in their jobs.

-The dramatic developments came days after Ms Truss fired her Treasury chief, Kwasi Kwarteng, on Friday after the economic package the pair unveiled spooked financial markets and triggered an economic and political crisis.
+The dramatic developments came days after Ms Truss fired her Treasury chief, Kwasi Kwarteng, a week ago after the economic package the pair unveiled spooked financial markets and triggered an economic and political crisis.